Aliases for PLA2G7 Gene

 PLA2G7 (Phospholipase A2 Group VII) is a Protein Coding gene.
 Diseases associated with PLA2G7 include Platelet-Activating Factor Acetylhydrolase Deficiency and Ige Responsiveness, Atopic.
-Among its related pathways are PAK Pathway and Lissencephaly gene (LIS1) in neuronal migration and development.
+Among its related pathways are CCR5 Pathway in Macrophages and Immune response Role of DAP12 receptors in NK cells.
 Gene Ontology (GO) annotations related to this gene include phospholipid binding and calcium-independent phospholipase A2 activity.
 An important paralog of this gene is PAFAH2.

 Modulates the action of platelet-activating factor (PAF) by hydrolyzing the sn-2 ester bond to yield the biologically inactive lyso-PAF.
 Has a specificity for substrates with a short residue at the sn-2 position.
 It is inactive against long-chain phospholipids.

 Phospholipases are a group of enzymes that hydrolyze phospholipids into fatty acids and other lipophilic molecules.
 There are four major classes; phospholipase A, phospholipase B, phosphoinositide-specific phospholipase C and phospholipase D.